 Via X / @imurpartha

 In recent years, the world has heard some very enticing, larger than life, extravagant announcements from Saudi Arabia that look absolutely determined to change the face of luxury travel.
-The after effect of this will be less dependency on oil and diversificiation of economic growth.
+The aftereffect of this will be less dependency on oil and diversification) of economic growth.
 On the flip side, however, Crown Prince MBS’s Vision 2030 has faced criticism from cynics who struggle to grasp the scale and magnificence of the projects.
-From the flagship $1.5 trillion Neom City’s magnum opus, The Line—a 500-meter high, 170-kilometer-long pair of horizontal skyscrapers—to Trojena, near completion for the 2029 Asian Winter Games, and the industrial backbone Neom Port, over a dozen luxury hotels, resorts, and entertainment venues have been announced.
+From the flagship $1.5 trillion Neom City’s magnum opus, The Line—a 500-meter-high, 170-kilometer-long (105.6-mile) pair of horizontal skyscrapers—to Trojena, near completion for the 2029 Asian Winter Games, and the industrial backbone Neom Port, over a dozen luxury hotels, resorts, and entertainment venues have been announced.

 A rendering of the Neom Utamo, an events space that can accommodate 2,600 guests.
 Image – Neom